duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 Once you have an [idea for a cheat sheet](#cheat-sheet-ideas), it's easy to add it to the DuckDuckGo Cheat Sheet Goodie.

 The first step is to [set up your development environment](https://duck.co/duckduckhack/setup_dev_environment).
-Following the [setup instructions](https://duck.co/duckduckhack/setup_dev_environment) will get you ready to contribute to the repository.

-After [following the steps](https://duck.co/duckduckhack/setup_dev_environment) to set up your environment, you'll be one file away from submitting your cheat sheet to appear on DuckDuckGo.
+After [following the steps](https://duck.co/duckduckhack/setup_dev_environment) to set up your environment, you'll be just one file away from submitting your cheat sheet to appear on DuckDuckGo.

 ### Create a JSON File